YaremaMaksym/math-app_TECH/README.md

 # math-app_TECH

-This project implements a CLI application for calculating the roots of expressions.
+This project implements a Java CLI app for calculating the roots of expressions.
 Users can enter mathematical expressions, calculate their roots, and store the results in a database.
 The program also validates the correctness of the entered expressions before calculating.

 ## Table of Contents